stuartlynne/qlmux_proxy/README.md

-# QLMux
+# QLMux Proxy
-## Copyright (c) 2018, stuart.lynne@gmail.com
+## Copyright (c) 2018-2024, stuart.lynne@gmail.com
-## Sat Sep 01 18:31:24 PDT 2018
+## Thu May  2 05:01:13 PM PDT 2024

+## Overview
+This is the new version of *QLMux Proxy* that is designed to support label printing to Brother QL printers that are set up in pools to allow for increased throughput and redundancy and act as a proxy for RaceDB to use a dynamically found RFID reader.

+The goal is to:
+- simplify the setup and use of the QL printers and RFID readers for events for RaceDB use.
+- allow for easy swapping of printers and RFID readers without changing the RaceDB configuration.

+QLMux Proxy changes:

+no static configuration file
+use of SNMP Broadcast Discovery to find Brother label printers and Impinj RFID readers support for proxying traffic from to a found RFID router a web status page to monitor printer and RFID readers and effect some configuration for printer queues

-*QLMux* is designed to support label printing to Brother QL printers that are set up in pools to allow for increased throughput and redundancy.
+*QLMux Proxy* was designed to support label printing to Brother QL printers that are set up in pools to allow for increased throughput and redundancy.
+The new version finds the printers dynamically using SNMP broadcast discovery.
+By default the printers are placed into a single pool, which is suitable for small events.
+For larger events, the printers can be placed into two different pools to allow for increased throughput and redundancy using the builtin Web Status page.

-This was implemented to support label printing from RaceDB.

-QLMuxd loads a configuration file:

-        1. ./qlmuxd.cfg
-        2. /usr/local/etc/qlmuxd.cfg

-The list of available printers with the associated printer model is specified in the configuration file.

-        ql710w1, 'Brother QL-710W'
-        ql710w2, 'Brother QL-710W'
-        ql710w3, 'Brother QL-710W'
-        ql1060n1, 'Brother QL-1060N'
-        ql1060n2, 'Brother QL-1060N'

-Printer pools are set up listing available printers, both a primary set and backup set, with an associated TCP port that will be used to accept label jobs: The expected media size is specified so that the SNMP monitoring can detect incorrectly installed labels.

-      small1: 9001, '62mm x 100mm', (ql710w1, ql710w2), (ql710w3)
-      small2: 9002, '62mm x 100mm', (ql710w3, ql710w2), (ql710w1)
-      large1: 9003, '102mm x 152mm', (ql1060n1), (ql1060n2)
-      large2: 9004, '102mm x 152mm', (ql1060n2), (ql1060n1)
-      status: 9000

-In the above there are two pools of small label printers that utilize three printers.
-One printer is shared to both pools, with the non-shared printers used as backups.

-There are two pools of large label printers, each with a single printer as primary and the other pools printer as backup.

-Incoming jobs are accepted on the specified port and forwarded to port 9100 on one of the associated printers.

-The incoming label print jobs are multiplexed across any working printers in the primary list.
-If non of the printers in the primary list are working the backup printer is used.
-Backup printers are only used when all primary printers are in an error mode.
+*QLMux Proxy* also implements a transparent proxy for RaceDB to use a dynamically found RFID reader.
+This allows *RaceDB* to use a single *IP address* and *port* to connect to the RFID reader.
+The *QLMux Proxy* will then forward the connection to the correct RFID reader that is dynamically found.
+By default if only one RFID reader is found, it will be used.
+If more than one RFD reader is found, the first one found will be used, but this may be changed using the builtin Web Status page.

+## Swapping Printers

+The *QLMux Proxy* will automatically find the printers on the network and add them to the printer pool.
+If a printer is swapped out, the *QLMux Proxy* will automatically find the new printer and add it to the pool.
+The problem printer can be left in place, just open the cover to stop it from being used.

+For larger events, it may be necessary to have two pools of printers, and in this case the Web Status page will be used to put the new printer in the correct pool.

+## Swapping RFID Readers

+The *QLMux Proxy* will automatically find the RFID readers on the network and add them to the list of available RFID readers.

+Best practice is to have only one RFID reader on the network at a time.
+If more than one RFID reader is found, the first one will be used.
+If the RFID reader is swapped out, the *QLMux Proxy* will automatically find the new RFID reader and start using it.

+Having the backup RFID reader powered on and not connected will make switching faster.

+## QLLABELS.py

+This is a script that can be used from *RaceDB* to printer labels using the QLMux Proxy.
+It is a simple script that converts the PDF file created by RaceDB to an image and then to the Brother Raster format, then using the arguements passed to it, sends the label to the QLMux Proxy for printing on the correct size printer.

 The binary data (typically under 100 kbytes) is kept in memory until it can be delivered.
-The intended design is for about a half dozen printers with a load of about one label per second per printer maximum.
+The intended design is for about a half dozen printers with a load of about one label per second per printer maximum (that is the typical maximum print speed of the Brother Label Printers.)

 A status is kept for each printer so that fall over can be used to do the following: